heyprashant/Daily-JS/README.md

 # Daily-JS
-Try to push daily a JavaScript code for 30 days
+Try to push JavaScript code for Leetcode,interview bit questions for 30 days